-Mystery stories set in the past hold a certain fascination for me, so I turned to the Charles Lenox detective series with anticipation.
+Mystery stories set in the past hold a certain fascination for me, so I turned to the Charles Finch detective series with anticipation.
 The Laws of Murder, the eighth and most recent addition to the series, is a workmanlike effort but fell short of delivering the thrill I get when a mystery or thriller truly captivates me.

 The book begins with promise, serving up the dead body of an aristocrat (a marquess, which is apparently a big deal, outranked only by dukes) on a sidewalk in front of his elegant London home.